mattiasaxell/mattiasaxell.github.io/_posts/2015-10-16-equality-or-forget-it.markdown

 <h2 class="section-heading">How do I Feel?
 How do I Feel about the Project Today?</h2>

-- I feel great today because of the great meetings and conversations I have been going through.
+- I feel great and the project feels awesome today because of the great meetings and conversations I have been going through.

 <h2 class="section-heading">What Surprised Me?</h2>